jellyfin/jellyfin-mpv-shim/README.md

  - q to close player
  - w to mark watched and skip
  - u to mark unwatched and quit

+You can execute shell commands on media state using the config file:
+ - media_ended_cmd - When all media has played.
+ - pre_media_cmd - Before the player displays.
+(Will wait for finish.)
+ - stop_cmd - After stopping the player.

 This project is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
 The project was ported